Chukak/hash-table/readme.md

 print(table.get("key2")) #64
 ```
 #### Get value by key
-To get the value call `get` method fron the `Table` class with table and key.
+To get the value call the `get` method fron the `Table` class with table and key.
 Returns the value.
 Pass the name of the key as the first parameter.
-Returns the value by key.
-If an item does not exists in the table, returns None;
+Returns a value by key.
+If an item does not exists in the table, returns `None`;

 ```python
 a = table.get("key2")